dhbw-timetable/rablabla/README.md

-Rablabla
+Rablabla - OUTDATED
 ==============

 ### Notice: This project is outdated as we are moving this projects vision to dedicated servers.
-We will update the project accordingly and until we haven't finished construction of the new server apps Rablabla has to stay offline.
-So sorry for any inconvenience.
-Stay tuned at dhbw-timetable organization.
+We will update the project accordingly and add new features rightaway.
+You can access the latest version of Rablabla at https://rablabla.m320trololol.com

 A web application for the web based rapla timetable.
 It scans the DHBW timetable and offers it via a self-updating calendar server.